-Although there is no single way of identifying whether a child is likely to be susceptible to an extremist ideology, there are possible indicators that should be taken into consideration alongside other factors and contexts.

-Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).
-However, it is possible to protect people from extremist ideologies and intervene to prevent those at risk of radicalisation being drawn to terrorism.
+Although there is no single way of identifying whether a child is likely to be susceptible to radicalisation into terrorism, there are factors that may indicate concern.
+It is possible to protect people from extremist ideology and intervene to prevent those at risk of radicalisation being drawn to terrorism.

 As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
 Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or a deputy) making a Prevent referral.